Diagonalize the Harris functional [Harris85] for the initial guess. This is the default for all HF and DFT calculations.

 Requests that orbitals be localized using the Boys method [Boys60].
 Occupied and virtual orbitals are localized separately, and the irreducible representations (after possible merging using LowSymm or NoSymm) are not mixed.
 Localized orbital analysis of a converged SCF wavefunction may then be done using a second job step, which includes Guess(Read,Local,Only) and Pop=Full in its route section.

 Perform a sparse SE calculation for the initial guess.
 This option may be useful for very, very large HF or DFT calculations using the sparse matrix facility.

 Do an extra, new initial guess when reading orbitals from the RWF (i.e., during geometry optimizations).
 By default, this is done if the default Harris guess is allowed, no alteration of configuration was requested, and the optimization did not take a small step as flagged by variable 4 in ILSW.
 Use NoExtra to disable this feature.

 Reuse Fock matrices rather than orbitals when reading from previous results from the read-write or checkpoint files.
 This is the default for periodic boundary conditions calculations if Guess=Alter is not specified.
 NoFock disables this behavior, and it is the default for non-PBC calculations.

 Guess Reading/Saving Options

 Requests that the initial guess be read from the checkpoint file (Guess=Read is often specified along with Geom=Checkpoint).
 This option may be combined with Alter, in which case the orbitals are read from the checkpoint file, projected onto the current basis set, and then the specified alterations are made.
 Checkpoint is a synonym for Read.
-The TCheck option says to attempt to read a guess from the checkpoint file but to generate a new one if necessary.

 Use alpha orbitals for both alpha and beta guess during Guess=Read.